 The student should file a formal application for admission to Hofstra as soon as possible, indicating on the application that he/she wishes to be a drama major.
 The standard Financial Aid Form should be obtained from the high school office and sent as soon as possible, asking that a copy be sent to Hofstra’s Admission Office.

-The applicant should write to the Department of Drama and Dance no later than February 28 2022 informing the Department that he/she has applied for admission to the University.
+The applicant should write to the Department of Drama and Dance no later than February 28, 2023, informing the Department that he/she has applied for admission to the University.
 Your request for an audition/interview should also include home address, telephone number, a resume of experience in theater work and programs corroborating this work.
 Two recommendations must be sent by adults who can comment on the applicant's proficiency and potential in theater.
 These may be sent separately or included in the packet.
-This material should be forwarded to:

 Department of Drama and Dance